Institute of Information and Communication Technologies (ITACA)

 The group showcases innovative solutions based on artificial intelligence and bioelectromagnetism in Brazil and Brussels to advance the detection and treatment of cardiac arrhythmias.

-During September, the COR group from the ITACA Institute at the Universitat Politècnica de València (UPV) shared its scientific progress at international forums, presenting advances in the development of noninvasive techniques for the diagnosis and treatment of cardiac arrhythmias using artificial intelligence and bioelectromagnetism.
+During September, the COR group from the ITACA Institute at the Universitat Politècnica de València (UPV) shared its scientific progress at international forums, presenting advances in the development of noninvasive techniques for diagnosing and treating cardiac arrhythmias using artificial intelligence and bioelectromagnetism.

-These achievements strengthen the group’s commitment to scientific excellence and innovation aimed at improving cardiovascular health.
+These achievements strengthen the group’s commitment to scientific excellence and innovation to improve cardiovascular health.

 At the international conference Computing in Cardiology 2025 (CinC), held in São Paulo, Brazil, COR-ITACA researchers played a highly prominent role.
 Clara Herrero Martín presented a study on the noninvasive characterisation of atrial fibrillation, which will enable more accurate diagnoses and the design of more precise therapeutic strategies.

-Carlos Fambuena Santos showcased the latest advances in the development of cardiac digital twins—an emerging technology paving the way for personalised and noninvasive therapies.
+Carlos Fambuena Santos showcased the latest advances in the development of cardiac digital twins—an emerging technology that is paving the way for personalised, noninvasive therapies.

 María S. Guillem delivered a lecture on new methodologies for image-free cardiac electrical mapping